apitrace/apitrace/README.markdown

 `DYLD_INSERT_LIBRARIES`, it is mostly useless because it only works with `DYLD_FORCE_FLAT_NAMESPACE=1` which breaks most applications.
 See the `dyld` man page for more details about these environment flags.

+### Windows ###

+Copy `opengl32.dll`, `d3d8.dll`, or `d3d9.dll` from the wrappers directory
+to the directory with the application you want to trace.
+Then run the application.

+You can specify the written trace filename by setting the `TRACE_FILE` environment variable before running.

 Emitting annotations to the trace